zkemail/.github/profile/README.md

 For more information on how to contribute look at our [contribution guide](https://zkemail.gitbook.io/zk-email/contributing).

 Roadmap:
 Q2 2023: Release initial ZK email SDKs.
 Release MVP of email wallet at Zuzalu.
-Q3 2023: Expand our core repos into more robust SDK, interate with developers, continue to user test the email wallet V0, prototype the email wallet V1.
+[DONE] Q3 2023: Expand our core repos into more robust SDK, interate with developers, continue to user test the email wallet V0, prototype the email wallet V1.
+[DONE]
 Q4 2023: Shipping a V1 zk email wallet on mainnet (with extensions!) on a short-term mainnet demo end to end.
 Test-drive SDK at Zuconnect Hackathon 2023.
 Make ZK regex easier to use.
+[DONE]
 Q1 2024: Release polished, one-click button integrations for applications with email wallets.
-Publish a WalletConnect plugin and release a magic.link-style ephemeral key account abstraction solution.
+Publish a specialized wallet recovery plugin as well as a magic.link-style ephemeral key account abstraction login with zkemail solution.
 Q2 2024: Finish halo2 code audit, as well as a full rewrite with Nova + recursive verification.
 This will allow a generic email circuit to live on each chain, where people can swap in and out regexes that can be recursively proven in Nova.
 This will obliviate the need for trusted setups for new zk email proofs, and make audits of future zk email ideas more tighly scoped!

 Our SDK has released a stable 1.0 version as of November, with a first round of audit fixes implemented from Secbit Labs.
 Note that there may still be breaking, back-incompatible changes pushed.